ptcalex/thingworx-9.1/README.md

 - as a Windows service (you can start and stop from the Windows Services panel)
 - as a command prompt window (you can start by running a PowerShell script and stop with Control-C)

-First of all you have to bring your own license and ThingWorx package: copy the license and the `Thingworx.war` files into the `staging` folder.
+First of all you have to bring your own license and ThingWorx package: copy the license and the `Thingworx.war` files into the `staging` folder:
+- `Thingworx.war`: bring your own ThingWorx
+- License file: bring your own license

 Then update the scripts (as described below) to possibly update the versions of software dependencies and to change other minor details:
 - `thingworx-provision.ps1`